KRL1991/KRL1991_1_YearProject_Andreas_Lukas_Mathias_Kim/09 Environment/ENV_ProcedureForIssues.md

   ## Procedure for issues

-  Der er to måder og lave et issue på.
+  Der er to måder at lave et issue på.

   ### Igennem Issues